toilville/twinning/CONTRIBUTING.md

-# Contributing to Twining
+# Contributing to Twinning

-*A prole summer project - built by working folks, for working folks*
+*AI-Human Collaboration Platform - Built by workers, for workers*

-Thanks for wanting to help build something useful!
-This isn't some corporate open source project with layers of bureaucracy.
-We're just regular people trying to make tools that actually matter.
+Thanks for wanting to help build something that empowers human agency in the AI era!
+Twinning is a privacy-first, self-hosted AI infrastructure platform that puts data sovereignty and ethical AI at the center.
+We're regular people building professional-grade tools that actually matter for human autonomy.

 ## Ground Rules

-Simple: don't be a jerk.
+Simple: don't be a jerk, and respect our core principles.
 Full details in our [Code of Conduct](CODE_OF_CONDUCT.md), but the gist is treat people like human beings, not code-producing machines.

+**Core Principles:**
+- **Data Sovereignty**: Your data stays under your control
+- **Human Agency**: AI amplifies humans, never replaces human choice
+- **Ethical AI**: All AI operations use the SPELWork ethical framework
+- **Privacy First**: No unnecessary external dependencies or data sharing
+- **Professional Quality**: Built for real production use, not just experiments

 ## How to Jump In